 The Flick 2 offers a pretty straightforward design.
-It’s an ergonomic mouse with subtle LED illumination on the scroll wheel, three LEDs towards the left hand side of the mouse (to show what DPI setting it’s currently on) and an illuminated Fnatic logo on the left front side of the mouse.
+It’s an ambidextrous mouse (though it doesn’t necessarily feel like a ‘classic’ ambi to me) with subtle LED illumination on the scroll wheel, three LEDs towards the left hand side of the mouse (to show what DPI setting it’s currently on) and an illuminated Fnatic logo on the left front side of the mouse.

 The lighting itself is nicely implemented and shines evenly throughout the lit up areas.
 The mouse is finished with a small grey Fnatic logo towards the back and an orange base, which I guess helps it stand out, but I would’ve preferred it to be black or something more neutral.

 The Flick 2 with its 7cm width and 13cm length is a medium to large sized mouse.
 The mouse weighs in at about 98 grams (around 102 with a bit of cable) so while that doesn’t make it a brick by any means it still could do with a little bit of a diet.
 I’m not a product engineer or anything close to it but I can’t help but wonder what the exclusion of the (fairly useless) colored LED towards the front could have done for the weight of the mouse.

 There’s no need to panic, however; the mouse handles just fine for a low sens player such as myself, and 98 grams isn’t that much.
 It’s an issue of aesthetics vs performance and they obviously tried to find a middle ground there.

 The Flick 2 comes in a pretty nicely designed box.
 Aside from a picture of the mouse it has the specs on there, a bit of marketing speak and then also a quote from Quacknix, saying that a great mouse has ‘3 things: reliability, comfort and accuracy.’